qianlima-lab/time-series-ptms/README.md

-# From Transfer to Transformer
+# A Survey on Time-Series Pre-Trained Models

-This is the training code for our paper *"A Survey on Time-Series Pre-Training Models"*
+This is the training code for our paper *"A Survey on Time-Series Pre-Trained Models"*

 ## Data
 The datasets used in this project are as follows: